Welcome to St Andrew!

-Welcome to St Andrew!

 We are taught RE once a week.
-This term, our RE topic is Creation
+This term, our RE topic is Hinduism

 We read every morning and have daily literacy lessons that cover comprehension, grammar, punctuation, spelling and handwriting.
 We link all of our learning through our weekly theme writing and extended writing termly.